Hands holding an old map

 TROUBLED WATERS

 We did an active role-playing session led by EsterDaniel as one of the main parts of our team-building and skill-development event.
 The exercise was both very fun for all the participants and also both introduced and practiced new soft skills in a novel way.
-I think the new skills became part of the participants’ active toolbox to a much larger extent compared to a lecture or more traditional exercise since they had the chance to both discover the techniques under EsterDaniel’s guidance, and also use them themselves
+I think the new skills became part of the participants’ active toolbox to a much larger extent compared to a lecture or more traditional exercise since they had the chance to both discover the techniques under EsterDaniel’s guidance, and also use them themselves.

-Johan Heander
+Lo Heander

 Founder